wrightaprilm/partitionfinder/README.md

 # Quick Start

-* Make sure you have Python 2.7 installed first, if not, go to www.python.org/getit/
+* Make sure you have Anaconda Python 2.7 installed first, if not, go to [the Anaconda website](https://www.continuum.io/downloads) to download.

 1. Open Terminal (on a Mac or Linux machine) or Command Prompt (on Windows) and cd to the directory with PartitionFinder in it
 2. Run PartitionFinder by typing at the command prompt: